freakpol/naturally/README.md

       with the following mapped inputs:
         param p1 mapped from someInput
         param p2 mapped from someOtherInput
-        param p3 transformed with string "{{someInput.property}}"
+        param p3 transformed with "{{someInput.property}}";
-        param p4 transformed with object <<<OBJECT
+        param p4 transformed with {
-          {
             "a1": "{{someInput.property}}",
             "a2": "{{someOtherInput.propertyB}}"
-          }
-        OBJECT;
-        param p5 with a fixed null value, param p6 with a fixed string value of "test" param p7 with a fixed number value of 123 param p8 with a fixed number value of 456.789 param p9 with a fixed boolean value of true param p10 with a fixed boolean value of 1 param p11 with a fixed boolean value of false param p12 with a fixed boolean value of 0 param p13 with a fixed array value of ["a", "b", "c"] param p14 with a fixed object value of <<<OBJECT {
+          };
+        param p5 with value 123
+        param p6 with value 456.789
+        param p7 with value "sample string"
+        param p8 with a null value,
+        param p9 with a true value
+        param p10 with a false value
+        param p11 with value ["a", "b", "c"];
+        param p12 with value {
             "a1": "123",
             "a2": true
-          }
-        OBJECT;
+          };
       with the following mapped outputs:
         param taskResult mapped to someOutput
 `;